SaxonRah/pygame-gui-extensions/README.md

 - In-cell editing with validation
 - Row selection and highlighting
 - Export to CSV/JSON
-- Perfect complement to your property inspector
+- Perfect complement to the property inspector

 ### 6. **Tool Palette Panel**
 Organized tool selection: